What is a crisis management plan (CMP)?

 A crisis management plan (CMP) outlines how to respond to a critical situation that would negatively affect an organization's profitability, reputation or ability to operate.
-CMPs are used by business continuity teams, emergency management teams, crisis management teams and damage assessment teams to avoid or minimize damage, and to provide direction on staffing, resources and communications.
+CMPs are used by business continuity teams, emergency management teams, crisis management teams and damage assessment teams to avoid or minimize damage and to provide direction on staffing, resources and communications.

 Defining a crisis

 A crisis, which can last from a few hours to several days or longer, requires decisions to be made quickly to limit damage to an organization, its key stakeholders and the public.
+However, there are several different types of crises.

 This article is part of